-Sı Jmmer Haven Structural Measu ures MEASURES PROJECT OBJECTIVES PROJECT CONSTRAINTS FEDERAL O BJECTIVES Summer Haven Structural Maximize Storm Damage Reduction to Infrastructure Maintain Existing Recreation (Beach and Nearshore) Maintain Beach/Dune Interaction Consistent with Federal Laws National Economic Development (NED) Environmental Quality Other Social Effects Regional Economic Development (RED) Total Measure Carried Forward (Yes/No) S-6 Measures (S) Submerged Artificial Reefs Constructed in select locations in combination with beach nourishment, could maximize storm damage reduction.
+Sι ımmer Haven Structural Measu ires MEASURES PROJECT OBJECTIVES PROJECT CONSTRAINTS FOUR AC COUNTS Summer Haven Structural Measures (S) Reduce Storm Damage to Infrastructure, Including SR A1A Maintain Environmental Quality Including Beach/Dune Interaction Consistent with Federal Laws National Economic Development (NED) Environmental Quality Other Social Effects Regional Economic Development (RED) Total Measure Carried Forward (Yes/No) S-6 Submerged Artificial Reefs Constructed in select locations in combination with beach nourishment, could maximize storm damage reduction.
 In combination with beach nourishment, beach recreation would be maintained.
-Nearshore recreation such as surfing and fishing could be impacted (negatively or positively) for a period of time after initial nourishment and periodic renourishments. interaction would be maintained in southern reach.
-Supported by Federal law except in CBRA zone.
+Nearshore recreation such as surfing and fishing could be impacted (negatively or positively) for a period of time after initial nourishment and periodic renourishments.
+Beach/dune interaction would be maintained in southern reach.
+2 Supported by Federal law except in CBRA zone.
 Costs undetermined at this stage.
+Reef has potential as nearshore habitat.
+Empirical evidence indicate potential negative effects to benthic invertebrates and nearshore habitat from beach nourishment are for short periods of time, with habitat recovering within one year.
+Positive impact to sea turtle nesting habitat.
 Supported by homeowners.
 Moderate increase to RED through improvement of tourism/beach economy.
 Minimal protection of property value and tax value in northern reach due to existing protection provided by revetment.
 Increased protection likely in southern reach.
-S-7 Submerged Artificial Multi-Purpose Reefs Constructed in select locations in combination with beach nourishment, could maximize storm damage reduction.
+12 Yes S-7 Submerged Artificial Multi-Purpose Reefs Constructed in select locations in combination with beach nourishment, could maximize storm damage reduction.
 In combination with beach nourishment, beach recreation would be maintained.
 Reef construction could maintain or improve nearshore recreation such as surfing, fishing, and diving.
 Reef could serve as mitigation for periodic beach nourishment impacts to nearshore recreation in other portions of the study area.
 Beach/dune interaction would be maintained in southern reach.
-Supported by Federal law except in CBRAzone.
-Costs undetermined at this stage. turtle nesting habitat.
+Supported by Federal law except in CBRA zone.
+Costs undetermined at this stage.
+Reef has potential as nearshore habitat.
+Empirical evidence indicate potential negative effects to benthic invertebrates and nearshore habitat from beach nourishment are periodic, with habitat recovering within one year.
+Positive impact to sea turtle nesting habitat.
 Supported by homeowners.
 Moderate increase to RED through improvement of tourism/beach economy.
-12 Yes S-8 Nearshore Placement Could provide moderate storm damage reduction dependent on migration of fill.
+13 Yes S-8 Nearshore Placement Could provide moderate storm damage reduction dependent on migration of fill.
 Beach recreation could be maintained or improved dependent on fill migration.
 Nearshore recreation such as surfing and fishing could be impacted (negatively or positively) for a period of time after initial placement and future periodic placements.
 Beach/dune interaction would be maintained in the southern reach.
 Supported by Federal law except in CBRA zone.
 Costs undetermined at this stage.
 Empirical evidence indicates potential negative effects to benthic invertebrates and nearshore habitat are for short periods of time, with habitat recovering within one year.
 Volume of sand needed to provide significant benefits could have negative impact to sea turtle nesting habitat dependent on migration of fill.
 Supported by homeowners.
 Dependent on fill migration to the dry beach, there could be a moderate increase to RED through improvement of tourism/beach economy.
 Minimal protection of property value and tax value in northern reach due to existing protection provided by revetment.
 Increased protection likely in southern reach.
-8 Yes Carried Forw vard Elim ninated 2 Fully Me eets Obj/Cor nstraint 1 Partially Mee ets Obj/Constraint 0 Does Not Meet Obj/Constr
+8 Yes

-ST. JOHNS COUNTY COASTAL STORM DAMAGE REDUCTION PROJECT South Ponte Vedra Beach, Vilano Beach, and Summer Haven Reaches
+ST. JOHNS COUNTY COASTAL STORM RISK MANAGEMENT PROJECT South Ponte Vedra Beach, Vilano Beach, and Summer Haven Reaches INTEGRATED FEASIBILITY REPORT AND ENVIRONMENTAL ASSESSMENT